Fish-MIP/DBPM_LME_Extractions/README.txt

 ### Author: Ryan Heneghan (r.heneghan@qut.edu.au)

 ** Note:
-1) You need to update area_dir and save_root in the script, specific to your own account. area_dir is wherever you have saved LMEs66_masks_* netcdfs
+1) You need to update area_dir and save_root in the script, specific to your own account. area_dir is wherever you have saved LMEs66_masks_* netcdfs and save_root is wherever you want to save output csvs
-2) Update your variables for extraction by typing them in the 'vars' array, note 3D variables at 0.25deg resolution caused Levante to kill the script.
+2) Update your variables for extraction by typing them in the 'vars' array.
+Note this script is only suitable for 2D variables, not 3D.
+Attempting to load a 3D netcdf at 0.25 degree resolution caused Levante to kill the script.

 Can be run on Levante, do the following to run: